 The annual competition is open to instrumentalists and vocalists who reside or attend school in Livermore, Pleasanton, Sunol, Dublin, or San Ramon, California.
 Students are eligible through grade 12.
 If not enrolled in high school, the maximum age is 17.
-All instruments will be considered.
+All instruments are considered.

 Applicants must submit a completed application form, a non-refundable fee of $8.00, and, for preliminary screening, a recording of their playing.
 Applicants may post a recording (preferably a video) to YouTube and send a link via e-mail.
-The application deadline for 2017–18 is September 10, 2017.
-Music should be chosen from the standard repertoire for orchestra, with some restrictions: compositions performed by the Symphony in 2016–2017 (Beethoven piano concerto no. 1, Grieg piano concerto; Sibelius violin concerto; voice—Mozart “Exsultate, Jubilate”) and to be performed in 2017–2018 (Korngold violin concerto, Elgar cello concerto) are not to be chosen.
+(The application deadline for 2017–18 was September 10, 2017.)
+Music is to be chosen from the standard repertoire for orchestra, with some restrictions.
+[This year, compositions performed by the Symphony in 2016–2017 (Beethoven piano concerto no. 1, Grieg piano concerto; Sibelius violin concerto; voice—Mozart “Exsultate, Jubilate”) and to be performed in 2017–2018 (Korngold violin concerto, Elgar cello concerto) were not to be chosen.]
 The selection, one movement of a concerto or a comparable work, should have a minimum length of approximately 10 minutes.
 For the preliminary screenings, recordings for non-pianists should have piano accompaniment.
 For piano recordings, accompaniment is not essential.
 All applicants will be notified of the outcome of the preliminary screening and all recording discs will be returned.

-Those accepted to compete will be expected to perform in person on Sunday afternoon, October 1, 2017, before a panel of judges, including the Music Director.
+Those accepted to compete perform in person before a panel of judges, including the Music Director.
 Contestants must provide their own accompanists.
 Each student will receive a written evaluation.
 Taken into consideration are intonation, tone quality, technique, style/interpretation, and memorization.
 The judges are requested, but not required, to select two winners not competing on the same instrument.
 The decision of the judges is final.
 If, in the opinion of the judges, none of those competing is qualified, a winner will not be selected.